Frequently Asked Questions

 - Where can I get further information about the programme?

-Programme details and brochure can be downloaded online via http://www.cityu.edu.hk/cb/mba or obtained from the College of Business, 12/F, Academic 3, City University of Hong Kong, Kowloon Tong, Hong Kong.
+Programme details and brochure can be downloaded online via https://www.cityu.edu.hk/cb/mba or obtained from the MBA Office, 14/F, Lau Ming Wai Academic Building, City University of Hong Kong, Kowloon Tong, Hong Kong.

 Application for admission will normally be invited in November each year.